Madobyte/drums/README.md

 Lastly, I added a title to complete this fun project.

+**02/09/2021**
+Revamped the UI.
+Added footer and a link to this github repo!

+Added FontAwesome.
+Added animations and transitions.

 **This project is a part of The Odin Project Curriculum**